-WWE News: Sting Is Ready To Come Out Of Retirment, But For One Match Against Only This One Star
+WWE News: Sting Is Ready To Come Out Of Retirement, But For One Match Against Only This One Star

 If that is going to happen, though, it will only be for a match against one superstar and one superstar only – The Undertaker.

 Sting’s last match was back in September of 2015 when he faced Seth Rollins at WWE Night of Champions, but that is when he suffered the neck injury.
-That was one of only four matches that he ever wrestled for the company which led to a 2-2 record of which one of his wins was by disqualification.
+That was one of only four matches that he ever wrestled for the company, which led to a 2-2 record of which one of his wins was by disqualification.

 Fans were not happy that Sting ended up having to retire as they had hoped for so much more, but there was nothing that could be done.
-One of the biggest things that fans, WWE, and even Sting missed out on is a match against The Undertaker for the former World Heavyweight Champion.
+One of the biggest things that fans, WWE, and even Sting missed out on is a match against The Undertaker for the former World Heavyweight champion.

 The thing is, Sting is not against coming out of retirement if the match can happen.